-- Definition of a Business: Amendments to IFRS 3 Business Combinations - Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS7 - Interest Rate Benchmark Reform Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16
+Definition of a Business: Amendments to IFRS 3 Business Combinations

+- Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS7 - Interest Rate Benchmark Reform Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16

 None of the above standards, when adopted, are expected to have a material impact on the Council's financial statements.
-The planned adoption of IFRS 16 Leases under the 2020-21 Code has now been deferred to 2024-25, with an implementation date of April 2024.
+The planned adoption of IFRS 16 Leases has now been deferred to 2024-25, with an implementation date of April 2024.